aws-samples/aws-batch-comp-infrastructure-sample/README.md

         update_worker_status()
 ```

-The participant is also responsible for writing the script is executed when a task is complete to make sure the node is ready for more work.
+The participant is also responsible for writing the script that is executed when a task is complete, to perform cleanup tasks and make sure the node is ready for more work.

 This script must be placed at path `/competition/cleanup` and is executed after a problem completes.
 The 'default' script does nothing.
 In a normal termination, it assumes the solver cleans up.
 However, it can be used to forcibly terminate a solver process.